home > Program - Contributed Paper Session > Hospital Information System and its application in Epidemiology

 Nonetheless the results indicate the enormous potential of the Hospital Information System as an adjuvant system in the surveillance of diseases with compulsory notification, thus stimulating their use at various levels.

 Performance evaluations prioritized studies based on analysis of the results of hospital care.
-The studies with different levels of analytical sophistication indicated that monitoring of hospital death can play a discriminating role.
+The studies with different levels of

 In general, the studies on medical care expenditures highlighted major cost variations according to age group, case severity, procedures, and the hospital’s corporate legal status.